 A scholastic and professional business club whose purpose is to promote pride and friendship among club members.
 It also promotes positive interaction with faculty and staff.

 Serves the purpose to further educate and expose it's group members and the St. Ambrose community to the artistic opportunities around them.
-Meetings are held every other Thursday.

 The League of Art History Enthusiasts seeks to promote the Art History community at St. Ambrose University.
 Also, we seek to provide a forum for discussion and the exchange of knowledge.
 Our club is open to all students with an interest in Art History and Art.
 There is no charge to belong to The League of Art Enthusiast, although some events/outings might be at the own cost of each individual student.